 Horticulture Background of Megan Riley, M R Gardens

 Megan Riley is the owner of a sustainable plant nursery and two-acre educational farm in the Oakley community of Asheville, N.C.
-In addition to offering edible/native landscape design and garden coaching services, she grows vegetable starts, beneficial flowers, medicinal herbs and native perennials for sale.
+In addition to offering edible/native landscape design and garden coaching services, she grows native perennials, other beneficial flowers, medicinal herbs and vegetable starts for sale.

 Megan's training in experiential education through her graduate program enhances her customer's coaching experience.
-Megan remembers vividly what it was like to be a beginning gardener more than 15 years ago so she doesn't overload her clients with too much information or tasks at once.
+Megan remembers what it was like to be a beginning gardener 20 years ago so she doesn't overload her clients with too much information or tasks at once.

-Megan continually adds to her education to broaden her services.
+Megan continually adds to her education to broaden her services and regularly attends conferences that are ahead of their time, such as the Cullowhee Native Plant Conference.
 In 2012, Megan completed a Horticulture Certificate at Haywood Community College, and her curriculum included landscape design.
 She also completed courses at the Appalachia School of Holistic Herbalism 2014-2016.
-As she gains a greater understanding of the Southern Appalachian ecology, she tries to mimic these natural communities in her landscape designs.
-She also develops an intuitive feel of plant energies so she can pick out the best plants for each of her clients, as they each have unique needs.
+As she gains a greater understanding of the Southern Appalachian ecology, she mimics these natural communities in her landscape designs.
+She also develops an intuitive feel of plant essences so she can pick out the best plants for each of her clients, as they each have unique needs.